TritonDataCenter/rfd/rfd/0060/README.md

   this becomes increasingly expensive (specifically Θ(sc), with number of (s)ervers and (c)ontainers).

-  We have reduced this a bit by pushing the filtering logic for setup servers towards Moray.
+  We have reduced this a bit by pushing some filtering logic for setup servers towards Moray.
 Instead of Javascript doing filtering on the 'setup' attribute on server objects, this is sent as a query to Moray.
 NB: dapi still retains the Javascript filtering step for setup servers just in case there is ever a bug in the Moray query; this will likely be removed.

   We need to do more of this.
-Unfortunately, Moray's querying capabilities are fairly limited.
+Unfortunately, Moray's querying capabilities are limited.

 - Dapi as a pure function.